Admir Adžem: Second return to Željezničar

 On 21 May 2025, Adžem was appointed manager of Željezničar for a third time.
 He officially took up the role on 10 June 2025, following the end of the season at Jedinstvo.
 His first competitive game back in charge of Željezničar ended in a 1–1 draw against Koper in the first leg of the 2025–26 UEFA Conference League rirst qualifying round on 10 July 2025. Željezničar was ultimately eliminated by Koper on 17 July, losing 3–1 away in the second leg.

 Željezničar started off the league season with a 1–1 home draw against Radnik Bijeljina on 27 July.
 Adžem recorded his first win back as manager on 3 August 2025, defeating Posušje away.
 On 15 August, he received a red card at half-time during an away game against Velež Mostar.
 Despite defeating Velež 1–0, Adžem offered his resignation as manager after the game, citing disappointment with Željezničar's performance.
 This was rejected by the club's board on 20 August.
 Unbeaten in their first seven opening games, Adžem's side suffered their first defeat of the league season on 21 September 2025, losing 1–0 away against Široki Brijeg following three disallowed goals.
 In his first Sarajevo derby back, Željezničar defeated fierce rivals FK Sarajevo 2–0 at home the following week, on 27 September.

 On 2 November 2025, Željezničar suffered their first domestic defeat in over a year, losing to Velež 2–1 in the league.
+After four more winless games, capped by a 4–0 away defeat to Sarajevo on 7 December 2025, Adžem resigned as manager later that day.